wellrestedphp/wellrested/docs/source/dependency-injection.rst

         }
     }

-When you add the middleware to the server or register it with a router, use a callable that passes container into the contructor.
+When you add the middleware to the server or register it with a router, use a callable that passes container into the constructor.

 .. code-block:: php